Diffusion Model Patching via Mixture-of-Prompts: Experiments

-\paragraph{Prompt selection.} By default, DMP inserts learnable prompts into the input space of every block of the diffusion model.
-Two choices arise in this context: (1) uniform: gating function $\mathcal{G}$ in \cref{eq:7} receives only the timestep embedding $\vt$ as input and applies output weights to the prompts at every block, thus prompt selection is consistent across all blocks.
+\textbf{Prompt selection.} By default, DMP inserts learnable prompts into the input space of every blocks in the diffusion model.
+Two choices arise in this context: (1) uniform: gating function $\mathcal{G}$ in \cref{eq:7} receives only the timestep embedding $\vt$ as input and applies common weights to the prompts at every block, thus prompt selection is consistent across all blocks.
 (2) distinct: $\mathcal{G}$ processes not only $\vt$ but also current block depth $i$ as inputs, generating different weights for each block.
-As shown in \Cref{tab:prompt_selection}, using distinct prompt selections leads to enhanced performance.
-Therefore, we incorporate both the timestep embedding and current block depth information into the gating function, enabling the use of distinct prompt combinations for each block depth as our default setting.
+As shown in Table \ref{tab:prompt_selection}, using distinct prompt selections leads to enhanced performance.
+Therefore, we input both the timestep embedding and current block depth information to the gating function, enabling the distinct prompt combinations for each block depth as our default setting.

-\paragraph{Prompt position.} Previous prompt tuning approaches~\cite{li2021prefix,lester2021power,jia2022visual,zhou2022learning,wang2022learning} typically prepend learnable prompts to image tokens.
-In our work, we directly add prompts element-wise to image tokens, thereby maintaining the input sequence length. \Cref{tab:prompt_position} ablates different choices for inserting prompts into the input space and their impact on performance.
+\textbf{Prompt position.} While previous prompt tuning approaches~\cite{li2021prefix,lester2021power,jia2022visual,zhou2022learning,wang2022learning} typically prepend learnable prompts to image tokens, we directly add prompts element-wise to image tokens to maintain the input sequence length.
+Table \ref{tab:prompt_position} ablates different choices for inserting prompts into the input space and their impact on performance.
 We compare two methods: prepend \vs add.
 For ``add'', we use 256 prompts to match the number of image tokens, and for ``prepend'', we utilize 50 prompts.
-Although ideally, ``prepend'' should also use 256 tokens for a fair comparison, we empirically found that prepending 256 prompt tokens causes diffusion models to diverge, even when both methods are initialized with zero equally.
-Hence, we limit ``prepend'' to 50 tokens.
-The results show that while ``add'' method improves performance with a stable optimization process, achieving a 5.87 FID compared to the baseline of 6.27 FID.
+Although "prepend" should ideally use 256 tokens for a fair comparison, we limit it to 50 tokens due to severe divergence, even when both methods are equally zero-initialized.
+The results show that ``add'' method improves performance with a stable optimization process, achieving a 5.87 FID compared to the baseline of 6.27 FID.
 On the other hand, the ``prepend'' leads to a drop in performance, with an FID of 6.79.
 Additionally, ``add'' has the advantage of not increasing computation overhead.
 Based on these findings, we set ``add'' as our default for stable optimization.